 1. Present your ID to the election officer.
 They will look for your name on the electoral roll and give you a ballot.
 The election official will also mark on the electoral roll that you have voted.
 At the polling station, voting shall be carried out by an electoral commission consisting of five members, at least three of whom must be present at all times.

 2. Go to the polling station with the ballot paper.
 The booth has a pen and you can check your candidate number from the combination of candidate lists on the wall of the booth.
 If you need help making a vote, an election assistant will assist you in the polling booth.
-In municipal elections, you can only vote for a candidate standing for election in your municipality of residence.
+In county elections, you can only vote for a candidate standing for election in your wellbeing services county.

 3. Use the pen to mark the number of the candidate you want to vote for on the ballot paper.
 Do not write anything else on the ballot paper!